General Structure and Ownership

 The ministry responsible for energy policy is METI.
 The Agency for Natural Resources and Energy (ANRE), a government organisation under METI, is in charge of proposing and implementing the energy policies adopted by the government.
 ANRE also has independent authority to promulgate rules to implement those policies.
 As such, except for safety regulations, most regulatory aspects of the electricity industry are delegated to ANRE.

-As a part of the ongoing reform of the electricity industry, the Organisation for Cross-regional Co-ordination of Transmission Operators (OCCTO) was established in 2015.
+As a part of the recent reforms of the electricity industry, the Organisation for Cross-regional Co-ordination of Transmission Operators (OCCTO) was established in 2015.
 All licensed operators of electricity businesses must join OCCTO, which has the power to give directions to operators in order to achieve its mission.